SAN302/Development/README.md

 I developed this website using HTML, PHP core, CSS and MySQL as part of my semester project.
-It's a overseas delivery system which connect both carrier and buyer and helps them communicate their experience with interaction.
+It's a overseas delivery system which connect both carrier and buyer and helps them communicate to fulfill their goals.